jerickjoe111/launch-school/JS230/02a_events.md

 - `stopPropagation()`: cancels the propagation of events.
 If there are other listeners defined on the same object, the rest of those listeners will still be invoked, but no event listeners _on any other object_ will be invoked after this method is called.
 This method works during the capturing phase, the event target itself, and during the bubbling phase.
 - `stopImmediatePropagation()`: it works as `stopPropagation()`, except it prevents also the invocation of any subsequent event listeners registered on the same object.

+!
-It's very important to remember that the browser lets the event go through the capturing and bubbling phases before it performs the default action of the event (like clicking on a link), but if there's any listener on the path with a `preventDefault()` call, then that default action will be prevented
+> It's very important to remember that the browser lets the event go through the capturing and bubbling phases before it performs the default action of the event (like clicking on a link), but if there's any listener on the path with a `preventDefault()` call, then that default action will be prevented.

 ## Event dispatch and propagation